andykpng/RepData_PeerAssessment1/PA1_template.md

   max_interval_data <- subset(interval_steps_data, Steps == max(interval_steps_data$Steps))
 ```

-The interval that contains the maximum number of steps is 835
+The interval that contains the maximum number of steps is 206.1698113 on time interval 835

 ###Here we provide a solution for the NA's.
 We will use the average of that interval across all data to fill in the NA's